-If you’re looking to travel the island on your own vehicle, at the airport you will find around 14 different car rental companies that can accommodate to the specific need and purpose of your visit.
+If you’re looking to travel the island on your own vehicle, at the airport you will find around 14 different car rental companies that can accommodate the specific need and purpose of your visit.
 This arrangement can be made before your visit or upon arrival.

 Taxis and public buses

 Taxis can be found when exiting the airport through Terminal B and C. Its main station is in Terminal A on the Arrivals Level.
 The airport has taxi dispatchers that advise the passengers about the costs of their trips.
-The Metropolitan Bus Authority buses are located on Terminals A and D at the Departure Level.
+The Metropolitan Bus Authority buses are located in Terminals A and D at the Departure Level.

 Service Animal Space